ircam-ismm/ircam-ismm.github.io/docs/max-msp/README.md

 # Max / MSP Ecosystem

-These sections relate to the developements for the Max/MSP environment (Cycling'74), for audio processing and synthesis, gesture analysis, and interactive machine learning.
+These sections relate to the developments for the Max/MSP environment (Cycling'74), for audio processing and synthesis, gesture analysis, and interactive machine learning.

 ## [MuBu](/max-msp/mubu.html)
 The [MuBu](/max-msp/mubu.html) page describe the MuBu package for building interactive audio applications using sensors and machine learning.